owncloud/docs-webui/docs/new-version-branch.md

-# Create a New Version Branch for Web Userinterface
+# Create a New Version Branch for Web User Interface

 Note that at the moment **no branching** is necessary for the webui repo as only the `master` branch is used that appears a `next` in the documentation.

 <!--
-When doing a new release for Web Userinterfaces like `1.x`, a new version branch must be created based on `master`.
+When doing a new release for Web User Interfaces like `1.x`, a new version branch must be created based on `master`.
 It is necessary to do this in four steps.
-Please set the new and former version numbers accordingly
+Please set the new and former version numbers accordingly.

-**Step 1: Create and configure the new `1.x` branch**
+**Step 1: Create and configure the new `1.x` branch.**

 1. Create a new `1.x` branch based on latest `origin/master`.
 2. Copy the `.drone.star` file from the _former_ `1.x-1` branch